TAX ALERT | December 12, 2022

 - Domestic descendant’s estates in which all beneficiaries are U.S. citizens or U.S. resident aliens;

-Most notably, based on the draft instructions the domestic exception is not available for taxpayers with owners that are domestic partnerships, domestic corporations, or S-corporations.
+Most notably, based on the draft instructions the domestic exception is not available for taxpayers with owners that are S-corporations with multiple shareholders, domestic partnerships or domestic corporations.
 As a result, this may pose a considerable compliance burden on tiered partnership structures.

-Additionally, the 2022 exception includes a requirement that, should the 2022 exception be met, the partnership or S corporation must notify its partners or shareholders that no Schedule K-3 information will be provided by no later than two months prior to the return due date, not including extensions (Jan.
-15 for calendar year entities).
-Unfortunately, many partnerships may not have adequate information by Jan.
-15th to determine whether the exception applies.
+Additionally, the 2022 exception includes a requirement that, should the 2022 exception be met, the partnership or S corporation must notify its partners or shareholders that no Schedule K-3 information will be provided (unless requested) no later than when the partnership or S-corporation furnishes the Schedule K-1 to the partner or shareholder.
+The notification may be included as an attachment to the Schedule K-1.

 Partners and shareholders have until one month prior to the return due date, not including extensions (Feb.
 15 for calendar year entities) to timely request Schedule K-3 information.
 If a timely request is made, Schedules K-2 and K-3 must be completed and filed with the IRS in relation to the requesting partners or shareholders (and provided to the requesting partner or shareholder).
 If a partner or shareholder requests Schedule K-3 information outside of this timeframe, Schedule K-3 information must still be provided to the partner or shareholder, but this information is not required to be provided to the IRS.

-This article was written by Ayana Martinez, Kristina Dressel, Michael Mazzarella and originally appeared on 2022-11-20.
+This article was written by Ayana Martinez, Kristina Dressel, Michael Mazzarella, Victoria Rincon and originally appeared on Dec 12, 2022.

 2022 RSM US LLP.
 All rights reserved.